-Allegations Constituting Criminal Conduct: Child Abuse/Sexual Misconduct Criminal Conduct
+Allegations Constituting Child Abuse/ Criminal Conduct

-State law requires any teacher or school employee who knows or suspects that a child under the age of eighteen (18) is a victim of child abuse or neglect to immediately report that knowledge or suspicion to the Department of Child Services ("DCS"), Office of Child Protective Services.
-If, during the course of a harassment investigation, the Compliance Officer CO or a designee has reason to believe or suspect that the alleged conduct reasonably indicates abuse or neglect of the Complianant or the alleged victim, a report of such knowledge must be made in accordance with State law and Board Policy.
+State law requires any teacher or school employee who knows or suspects that a child under the age of eighteen (18) is a victim of child abuse or neglect to immediately report that knowledge or suspicion to the Department of Child Services ('DCS').
+If, during the course of a harassment investigation, the CO or designee has reason to believe or suspect that the alleged conduct reasonably indicates abuse or neglect of the Complainant, a report must shall be made in accordance with State law and Board Policy.

-If the Compliance Officer CO or a designee has reason to believe that the Complainant has been the victim of criminal conduct as defined under State law, such knowledge should be reported a report must be made to local law enforcement.
+If the CO or designee has reason to believe that the Complainant has been the victim of criminal conduct as defined under State law, a report must shall be made to local law enforcement.

-Any reports made to Child Protective Services DCS or to local law enforcement shall not terminate the Compliance Officer's CO or a designee's obligation and responsibility to continue to investigate a complaint of harassment.
-While the Compliance Officer CO or a designee may work cooperatively with outside agencies to conduct concurrent investigations, in no event shall the harassment investigation by inhibited by the involvement of outside agencies.
+Any reports made to DCS or local law enforcement shall not terminate the CO's or designee's obligation and responsibility to continue to investigate a complaint of harassment.
+While the CO or designee may work cooperatively with outside agencies to conduct concurrent investigations, in no event shall the harassment investigation be inhibited by the involvement of outside agencies.